rblanco89/oligomerization/README.md

 ## Extra files

-- In the directory *input* there are the PDB input files to run the python script.
+- In the directory *input/* there are the PDB input files to run the python script.
 - In the "input_MD.zip" file there are the neccesary files to run MD as described in our work.
 - In the "plots_data.zip" file there are the data of the figures presented in our work.